tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 Recommended answer: A. It is concrete, testable, and respects the slice boundaries we already chose
 ```

-The goal behind the `grill-me` skill is the subsequent creation of a spec:
+The goal behind grilling is the subsequent creation of a spec:

 ``` text
 Q35 - Next Step After Grilling: After we finish this design pass, what should I produce next?